Landlord Guides · Last updated 3 June 2026

 Gibraltar landlords must comply with the Landlord and Tenant Act 1983 (updated 2013), keeping all rental properties habitable throughout the tenancy.
-Key legal duties include annual gas safety checks by a qualified engineer, safe electrics to BS 7671 standard, working smoke and CO alarms, a valid Energy Performance Certificate issued by DECC, and HMO licensing from the Housing Department where applicable.
+Key legal duties include keeping the property habitable under the Landlord and Tenant Act 1983, safe electrics to BS 7671 standard, working smoke and CO alarms, and a valid Energy Performance Certificate issued by DECC.
+Gas safety checks are strongly recommended but are not a statutory annual requirement in Gibraltar.

 Owning a rental property in Gibraltar carries real legal weight.
 The Landlord and Tenant Act 1983 (updated 2013) sets the baseline: properties must be maintained to a habitable standard throughout the tenancy.
 Failure to comply can result in fines, legal action from tenants, and difficulties with insurance claims.